 If you suffer from varicose veins, you may find summer a difficult time.
 Whilst some varicose veins are just unsightly and may deter the individual from wearing shorts, skirts or even swimwear in the summer months, others find that the heat can make existing varicose veins feel all the more uncomfortable or painful.
 Mr Eddie Chaloner, Consultant Vascular Surgeon investigates.

-Hot weather makes all veins dilate, especially on the surface of the skin, as we try to lose heat and maintain a constant body temperature.
-It is part of the normal response to heat, just like sweating, and does not necessarily mean that the veins are abnormal.
+Heat makes all veins dilate, especially on the surface of the skin, as we try to lose heat and maintain a constant body temperature.
+They can bulge and swell even more than normal, which is what causes the additional aching, throbbing and swelling around the ankle.
+This is part of the normal response to heat, just like sweating, and doesn't necessarily mean that the veins are abnormal.

-For more information on our varicose vein treatments, complete our online enquiry form or call our Private Patient Team on 01580 363158.
+Book your initial consultation today or, for more information on our varicose vein treatments, complete our online enquiry form, contact us using Livechat or call our Private Patient Team on 01580 363158.

 Published on 16 February 2022